Controlled Waste Regulations 2012 Policy

 The new Regulations state that ‘waste from premises used wholly or mainly for public meetings’ is to be regarded as household waste for which a collection charge, but not disposal charge, may be made.

-However most village and community halls which host public meetings are very often also used by clubs or societies or are hired out for events such as parties etc. The Regulations state that ‘premises occupied by a club, society or any association’ is classified as commercial waste for which both collection and disposal charges apply.
+However most village and community halls which host public meetings are very often also used by clubs or societies or are hired out for events such as parties etc. The Regulations state that ‘premises occupied by a club, society or any association’ is classified as business waste for which both collection and disposal charges apply.

 There is an obvious conflict between these two classifications and a policy is needed to avoid doubt.